Anooky/dnsnode-api-proxy/README.md

+# Netnod DNSNODE API PROXY

 This API proxy can be used to proxy Netnod's DNSNODE API to endcustomers.
+This allows end customers to add/remove zones automatically.

-Each endcustomer gets its own Authorization token which is locked to:
+Each endcustomer gets its own Authorization token which enforces customer specific settings:
- - a static end customer id
+ - dnsnode end customer id
- - optional fixed product
+ - product
- - optional fixed list of master servers
+ - master servers
- - optional fixed list of tsig keys
+ - tsig key

 # API implementation status